List of Violetta characters: Tomás Heredia

+León Vargas

-Leon Vargas (portrayed by Jorge Blanco) is Violetta's man.
-Leon attends On Beat Studio and has a big artistic potential.
-He used to be a part of the “cool crowd” and was Ludmila's boyfriend.
-But when he discovered that Ludmila liked Tomas, he broke up with her.
-To get even, he decides to win Violetta over as she was Tomas' crush but he soon falls in love with her against his will.
+León Vargas (portrayed by Jorge Blanco) is Violetta's love interest.
+León attends On Beat Studio and has a big artistic potential.
+He used to be a part of the "cool crowd" and was Ludmila's boyfriend.
+But when he discovered that Ludmila liked Tomás, he broke up with her.
+To get even, he decides to win Violetta over as she was Tomás' crush but he soon falls in love with her against his will, but Due to his newfound love, he changes his ways and transforms into a kind, supportive and outgoing friend to all the other students in the studio.
 In Season 2, his new hobby is motocross, and his new rival is Diego.

+Diego Hernández

+Diego Casal Hernández is the second male protagonist in the second and third season of the Disney Channel Latin America's original show, Violetta.
+He's the typical 'bad boy' of the school who came from Madrid to Buenos Aires to look for his father, and was willing to go to great lengths to find him.

 Ludmila Ferro

 Ludmila Ferro (portrayed by Mercedes Lambre) is a glamorous, beautiful talented girl from On Beat Studio, and her only friend is Natalia, but unfortunately, she thinks she's better than any other student.
 Ludmila was never really in love until she began to have feelings for Federico.
 That's when love started to change her attitude a bit.
 But, she kept going on back and forth with her snappy attitude.
 During the last few episodes of Season 3, Ludmila's attitude was changed forever and was even being nice to Naty.